git-artes/gr-tempest/README.md

 - The spied image is shown in a *Video SDL Sink*, which has its limitations (such as dynamically setting its dimensions).
 However, the block *Framing* somewhat solves this problem by choosing a user-defined rectangle of the incoming signal.
 Thus, exploring resolutions while executing the flowgraph is now possible.
 See the comments on the flowgraph.
 - The synchronization blocks may be heavy on the PC.
 This may be alleviated by properly configuring VOLK as explained below.
 Moreover, if CPU is still a problem with the *sampling synchronization* block, you may try reducing the variable `d_proba_of_updating` and/or `d_max_deviation` in *lib/sampling_synchronization_impl.cc* (and using only *manual_simulated_tempest_example.grc*).

-**Requirements**: GNU Radio 3.7, either compiled from source or installed with a binary (see below if this this is your case for further requirements).
-A 3.8-compatible version coming soon.
+**Requirements**: GNU Radio 3.8 or 3.7, either compiled from source or installed with a binary (see below if this this is your case for further requirements).
 If you have trouble compiling gr-tempest, I've prepared a docker container which meets the requirements (you have to compile and install gr-tempest in it though).
-Follow [this link](https://github.com/git-artes/docker-gnuradio) and use the gnuradio-releases-37 version.
-I've tested the simulated example.
+Follow [this link](https://github.com/git-artes/docker-gnuradio).

+**Important**: If you have GNU Radio 3.7 installed, you have to execute `git checkout maint-3.7` right after `cd gr-tempest` below.

 **Build instructions**